sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 **New Extensions:**

-* **Debugger**: This free extension enables The SEO Framework's debugging interface for admin users.
-	/
-	* TODO Is this actually possible as extensions are loaded after TSF?
-I'd like to think so...
+* **Focus:** This free extension guides you through the process of writing quality content with focus keywords and subjects.

-**Important note:**
+**Important notes:**

-* This plugin now requires WordPress 4.6 or later.
+1. This plugin now requires WordPress 4.6 or later, or it will deactivate itself.
+2. This plugin now requires The SEO Framework 2.8 or later, or it will stay dormant.

 **Plugin Improvements:**